NASA-Planetary-Science/AmesCAP/docs/source/index.rst

 ..
-AmesCAP documentation master file, initially created by sphinx-quickstart on Fri Jul 7 10:35:15 2023.
+AmesCAP documentation master file, initially created by Courtney Batterson.
+It should always contain the root *`toctree`* directive.*
-   You can adapt this file completely to your liking, but it should contain the root `toctree` directive.

 Welcome to AmesCAP's Documentation!
 ===================================